Program Contact: Christian Duncan 203-582-3817

 Total math credits must equal a minimum of 15.

-Within four to seven years of graduation, computer science majors are expected to:
+Within four to seven years of graduation, graduates of the Computer Science BS program are expected to:

-1. demonstrate core computer science knowledge and skills;
+- Apply advanced computer science knowledge and skills.

 For detailed admission requirements, including required documents, please visit the Admissions page of this catalog.